Mumias Sugar Company Limited: Recent developments

 Beginning in 2012, the company began experiencing lowered sugar output and deceased profits, initially blamed on "inefficiency".
-A forensic audit by the audit firm KPMG, found procedural and financial irregularities which top management had hid from the company's Board of Directors, leading to a loss of over KSh:1 billion (approximately US$12 million), by the company.
+A forensic audit by the audit firm KPMG, found procedural and financial irregularities which top management had hid from the company's Board of Directors, leading to a loss of over KSh1 billion (approximately US$12 million), by the company.
 These developments led to the firing of 52 top managers, including the CEO, CFO, Commercial Director and Company Secretary.
 The company has asked the government for KSh2.3 billion (approximately US$26 million) in bail-out funds, of which KSh500 million (approximately US$5.6 million) had been advanced, as of the first week of February 2015.
 Legal proceedings against the major culprits in the scam have begun.

 On 24 September 2019, Kenya Commercial Bank Group (KCB), which was owed KSh545 million (approximately US$5.45 million) by Mumias, placed the sugar miller under receivership and appointed the consultancy firm of PVR Rao as the administrator.